 For problem gamblers, self-exclusion can be a powerful step toward recovery.
 However, as you can see from the table above, if this measure doesn’t feel like the right step, you can always start with tools like deposit or time limits to help manage your play.

-These alternative options offer more flexibility, allowing you to set healthy boundaries before considering the more drastic measure of self exclusion.
+In our experience, these alternative options offer more flexibility and allow you to set healthy boundaries before considering the more drastic measure of self-exclusion.
 You can find and set up these tools any time in the responsible gambling section of your online casino account.

 Here’s how these responsible gambling tools stack up and compare: